Aug 11, 1985 in Manama, Bahrain

-Early LifeBorn in Colombo, Sri Lanka to a Sri Lankan father, Elroy Fernandez and Malaysian mother, Kim, Jacqueline shifted to Bahrain with her family when she was very young.
-She is the youngest of four children with one elder sister and two elder brothers.
+Early LifeBorn in Bahrain, to a Sri Lankan father, Elroy Fernandez and Malaysian mother, Kim, Jacqueline is the youngest of four children with one elder sister and two elder brothers.
 Jacqueline did her schooling from Bahrain and then went to the University of Sydney from where she graduated in Mass Communication.
 After graduating she began working as a television reporter in Sri Lanka but simultaneously continued modeling and in 2006 she was crowned the Miss Sri Lanka Universe.
 Jacqueline was the anchor of Lanka Business Report and also used to write for The Daily Mirror.

 Jacqueline from a very young age wanted to make it big in the world of glamor.
 When she came to India for a modeling assignment, she auditioned for the fantasy film Aladin and landed the lead role.